Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 Technique:

 Several sterile napkins are applied to the wound, sometimes a special roller is applied on top, then bandaged tightly.
-Before applying the bandage, give the limb an elevated position.
+Before applying the bandage, place the limb in an elevated position.
 The bandage is applied from the periphery to the center.

 Indications: